Calculator-Online.net

 f(x)

-This Simpson’s rule calculator helps to approximate the definite integrals step by step.
-Choose from Simpson's or Rule and get a precise estimation of the area under the curve.
-No matter, if you have a set of data points instead of a function, you can still use our Simpson's rule calculator for a table.
-Simply, choose your preferred method and let the calculator do the rest!
+This Simpson’s Rule calculator helps you approximate definite integrals step by step.
+You can choose between Simpson's or Rule to get a precise estimation of the area under the curve.
+Even if you only have a set of data points, our calculator works perfectly for tables.
+Simply select your preferred method and let the calculator handle the calculations!

 What is Simpson’s Rule in Calculus?

-“Given the 3 points, you can easily determine the quadratic for these points.”
+“Given three points, you can determine the unique quadratic passing through them.”

 \(\int_{a}^{b} f(x) \, dx \approx \frac{h}{3} \left[ f(a) + 4 \sum_{\substack{i \text{ odd}}} f(x_{i}) + 2 \sum_{\substack{i \text{ even}}} f(x_{i}) + f(b) \right]\)

-Note: Remember that the interval of integration must be divided into an even number of subintervals and each subinterval must have the same width (h).
+Note: The interval must be divided into an even number of equal subintervals.

-Note: The interval of integration must be divided into a multiple of three subintervals and each subinterval must have the same width (h).
+Note: The interval must be divided into a multiple of three subintervals of equal width.

 Solution: